FedeAi/ing-sw-2022-preatoni-sarrocco-vacca/README.md

 More information about the game can be found [here](https://www.craniocreations.it/prodotto/eriantys)

 ## Prerequisites
-The game requires [Java 17] to run and you can find the link below on the built section.
+The game requires [Java 17](https://www.oracle.com/java/technologies/downloads/#java17) to run.

 ## Features
 The features we have realised are listed in the following section:
 ### Features developed
-* Regole Base
+* Regole Base ☑️
-* Regole Complete
+* Regole Complete ☑️
-* Socket
+* Socket ☑️
-* CLI
+* CLI ☑️
-* GUI
+* GUI ☑️
-* Carte Personaggio
+* Carte Personaggio ☑️
-* Partite Multiple
+* Partite Multiple ☑️
-* Resilienza alle disconnessioni
+* Resilienza alle disconnessioni ☑️

 ## Docs
 In this section you will find all the documents we produced during the development of the project: